 When it comes to new payment methods, people are a little further along the adoption curve, but it is still early days for the frictionless shopping that we are starting to see.
-For example, new custome seen shopping at Amazon Go stores are reported as being slightly hesitant and confused.
-It may take some time for people to adopt a level of ease around cashier-les stores and other new technology, but whe adoption does take off it will snowball, and those stores not adhering to the trend or tapping into the motivations behind it, will find themselves losing customers.
+For example, new customers seen shopping at Amazon Go stores are reported as being slightly hesitant and confused.
+It may take some time for people to adopt a level of ease around cashier-less stores and other new technology, but when adoption does take off it will snowball, and those stores not adhering to the trend or tapping into the motivations behind it, will find themselves losing customers.
 As this trend develops and AI becomes even smarter, companies will take the Seconds Saved trend even further.
-Amazon, for example, have plans to use intelligence to predict which products an

-ONDS SAVED

-REPLICA?
-0R REAL

-DATA, DATA AND MORE DATA

-Data is at the heart of many of these technologies, and with increased adoption we will see even more data added into the mix and available to brands.
+Amazon, for example, have plans to use intelligence to predict which products an individual is going to buy, and then start shipping it to them before it has even been bought.
+And on the delivery side as well, a large number of patents have been filed to create the perfect drone delivery system, incorporating AI with contextual understanding and predictive capabilities.
+5G will be switched on in many of our major cities in 2019 and with faster download speeds and connection capabilities, this promises fuel the fire for any 'Seconds Saved' technologies going forward.
+There will also be growth in this trend beyond that of the smart home and new payment methods.
+Other services such law, finance and health are seeing similar changes, with AI being applied to speed up processes, ultimately saving hours, not just seconds.
+HAT THIS MEANS O1 DATA, DATA AND MORE DATA Data is at the heart of many of these technologies, and with increased adoption we will see even more data added into the mix and available to brands.
 Think about how this data could be used usefully - how to connect it to and enrich existing data sets, or to tell us more about people's behaviour.

-02 RESPECT THE DATA VALUE EXCHANGE

-People understand that to have these devices they must be willing to give away their data as a valuable exchange.
+Q2RESPECT THE DATA VALUE EXCHANGE People understand that to have these devices they must be willing to give away their data as a valuable exchange.
 Companies do need to ensure however that they maintain security and trust with their customers' data, as it is a fine line between acceptance and rejection in these early days.

-03 WHERE CAN YOUR BRAND HELP TO SAVE SECONDS?
+WHERE CAN YOUR BRAND HELP TO SAVE SECONDS?